 And secondly, saving and investing unlike some people would have you believe is NOT that complicated.
 But unfortunately, there’s a whole industry out there whose jobs depend on making investing seem complicated while making housing and real estate seem simple.
 The opposite is true.
 If you want a house, fine.
 Go for it.
 But if you don’t and would rather be free from your job instead, check out our blog.
 We’ll show you how.

 No doubt there are haters and fans of your journey but the biggest takeaway for me is, you had a plan and stuck to it – to realize what you and your husband wanted.
 Good on you.
 I want to thank FIRECracker for sharing her investing journey to date and avoiding the f-bomb on my site for my PG-friendly audience.
-You can check out Millennial Revolution here and on Twitter @FIRECracker_Rev.
+You can check out more of Millennial Revolution here.

 Got comments or questions for FIRECracker and her story?
 What do you make of some 30- and 40-somethings being “retired”?